Philippines at the 2018 Asian Games: Background

-Julian Camacho is the chef de mission for the Philippines' stint at the 2018 Asian Games.
+Wushu Federation of the Philippines President Julian Camacho is the chef de mission for the Philippines' stint at the 2018 Asian Games.
 The Philippine Olympic Committee approved a proposal from Camacho that only gold and silver medalists at the 2017 Southeast Asian Games and medalist of any color from the previous edition of the continental competition would compete in the 2018 Asian Games.
 Camacho justifying the move stated that he wanted to make sure every athlete can contend for a medal but remained open in including bronze medalists and other athletes to the delegation who can prove their worth by "figuring prominently in Asian-level tournaments" until the deadline of the submission of lineups.

 The Philippines plans to send around 200 athletes and it is expected the athletes in contact sports has the best chances of winning medals.

 Camacho, who was appointed by the past POC President Peping Cojuangco, filed his courtesy resignation as Chef de Mission in February 2018, following the election of new POC President Ricky Vargas.
-He was replaced by Richard Gomez, President of the Philippine Fencing Association and incumbent City Mayor of Ormoc, Leyte.
+He was replaced by Richard Gomez, President of the Philippine Fencing Association and then City Mayor of Ormoc, Leyte.

 The Philippine Sports Commission on their part expressed willingness to provide around up to ₱200 million for the Philippines' participation in the games.
 The government agency has also stated that it is willing to financially support "young and potential athletes" who will compete in the games.

 The POC has submitted the final list of competing entries by names.
 A total of 272 national athletes competing in 31 sports will be fielded in for the 2018 Asian Games.
 63 officials will also form part of the delegation.

 Large part of the delegation attended the send-off ceremony hosted at the Malacañang Palace by President Rodrigo Duterte on August 13, 2018.
 Basketball player Jordan Clarkson will serve as the flag bearer of the Philippine delegation at the opening ceremony of the games on August 18, 2018 while skateboarder Margielyn Didal will be the flag bearer for the country at the closing ceremony.